PrzemekWasinski/TakeMeOut/README.md

 If you are using Windows:

-    Go into EatMeOut.API and open appsettings.json and make sure the Default Connection string is:
+    Go into TakeMeOut.API and open appsettings.json and make sure the Default Connection string is:
-    Server=localhost;Database=EatMeOutDB;Trusted_Connection=True;TrustServerCertificate=True
+    Server=localhost;Database=TakeMeOutDB;Trusted_Connection=True;TrustServerCertificate=True

     Make sure you are connected to SQL server first.

-    Open integrated terminal in EatMeOut\EatMeOut.API and run the following commands:
+    Open integrated terminal in TakeMeOut\TakeMeOut.API and run the following commands:

-    dotnet ef migrations add InitialCreate (If this doesn't work, or the migration already exists, delete everything INSIDE EatMeOut.API/Migrations. ) dotnet ef database update
+    dotnet ef migrations add InitialCreate (If this doesn't work, or the migration already exists, delete everything INSIDE TakeMeOut.API/Migrations. ) dotnet ef database update
     dotnet build
     dotnet run

     This will setup your database.

-    Open integrated terminal in EatMeOut\frontend:
+    Open integrated terminal in TakeMeOut\frontend:

     npx http-server -p 8080 (or any other port)